aosabook/500lines/pedometer/chapter.md

 # Diving Into Code

 It's time to translate our solution into code.
 Our goal for this chapter is to create a web application that counts steps from a set of different walks recorded with mobile devices containing accelerometers.
-A web app naturally separates the data processing from the presentation of the data, and since web apps have been build many times over, we may as well use a framework to do the boring plumbing work for us.
-The Sinatra framework does just that.
-In the tool's own words, Sinatra is "a DSL for quickly creating web applications in Ruby".
-Perfect.

-As software developers, before we dig into code, we have to first undetstand the requirements of the program we're building.
-We want a web app that allows us to:
+Our web app will:

-1. Upload data from a walk.
+1. Allow a user to upload a text file containing coordinates from a walk.
-2. Input some basic information about the data set (sampling rate, actual step count, gender/height/stride of user, etc.)
+2. Provide input fields for the user to enter some basic information about the data set (sampling rate, actual step count, gender/height/stride of user, etc.)
 3. Parse and analyze our data, outputting the number of steps taken, distance traveled, and time elapsed, and present charts representing the data in different processing stages.

 The meat and potatoes of our program is in step 3, where we parse and analyze the input data.
 It makes sense, then, to start with that, and build the web app and interface later, once we have some outputs to work with.